josephsmartinez/UNIX_Linux/Topics/Users_Groups/files_and_permissions.md

 - The cp command does not preserve ACL rules
 - The mv command does not preserve ACL rules
 - Default ACL permissions are for inheritance

+## Change file attributes on a Linux file system

 Things to think about...